 ** Free electives allow students the liberty to enrich their education by taking other general interest courses, or taking other technical courses to expand their knowledge base.
 There are no restrictions, as long as the course content is not equivalent to that of required courses or previously taken.

-For previous curriculum version check the Documents and Links section under Active Students.
+For previous curriculum versions and instructions for curriculum changes, check the Documents and Links section on the Undergraduate menu.